-Physician Assistant (PA) isn't the subservient role it sounds like.
-Though supervised by doctorate-trained physicians, PAs are trained at the graduate level and able to expand the reach of the healthcare team in assessing and treating patients.
+Physician Assistants (PA) are trained at the graduate level and able to expand the reach of the Navy's healthcare team in assessing and treating patients.
 That level of skill and education earns military PAs a place in the commissioned ranks right alongside doctors, nurses, and other graduate-level professionals.

-In the Navy, PAs are expected to provide the same worldwide service as any other military professional, though in addition to postings at land-based hospitals they may serve aboard aircraft carriers and other ships, caring for sailors and Marines, enlisted and officer alike.
-Read ahead to learn how the Navy recruits its PAs from both the civilian and enlisted military community.
+In the Navy, PAs are expected to provide the same worldwide service as any other military professional, though in addition to postings at land-based hospitals they may serve aboard aircraft carriers and other ships, caring for sailors and Marines.

 Whenever the Navy has openings, civilian physician assistants can skip "Go" and collect an officer's commission.

-None of the Navy's requirements for the job are more important than valid licensure, but PAs must also be medically- and physically-fit US citizens between the ages of 18 and 41, according to their recruiting website.
-Though the site also claims that a bachelor's degree is the minimum education requirement for direct commission, this is somewhat misleading: According to Dawn McKay, PA Licensure requires a master's.
+None of the Navy's requirements for the job are more important than valid licensure, but PAs must also be medically- and physically-fit U.S. citizens between the ages of 18 and 41.

 Obviously, licensed civilians entering the Navy already have most of the education they need to do the job, but that doesn't make them naval officers.
-Luckily, the medical expertise they bring to the table earns them a much shorter road than your standard officer: The Direct Commission Officer Indoctrination Course at Newport, Rhode Island, despite being "comprehensive [and] intense," is only two weeks long.
-Somehow in those two weeks, new Navy PAs learn enough about military leadership, customs, and naval history to earn their first salute -- though my favorite part is that they'll sweat through drill and physical training under experienced Marine Corps Drill Instructors.
+The Direct Commission Officer Indoctrination Course at Newport, Rhode Island, despite being "comprehensive [and] intense," is only two weeks long.
+Somehow in those two weeks, new Navy PAs learn enough about military leadership, customs, and naval history to earn their first salute.
+They will, however, sweat through drill and physical training under experienced Marine Corps Drill Instructors.

 Sailors and Marines: Interservice Physician Assistant Program (IPAP)